kdm9/dna-proto-workflow/docs/source/index.rst

    #       rules.align.input,
    #       rules.stats.input,

 Currently, ``rules.annotate.input`` will operate only on one reference genome at at time.
 The rule will hence propagate upstream as requirement only one reference genome.
-If variants detected against several different reference genomes need annotating, then it is advantageous to first run the ``varcall`` rule specifying all reference genomes and subsequently invoke the ``annotate`` rule separately for each genome.
+If variants detected against several different reference genomes need annotating, then first run the ``varcall`` rule specifying all reference genomes and subsequently invoke the ``annotate`` rule separately for each reference genome annotation.

 Workflow Outputs